Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Introduction

 \section{Introduction}

-Navigation forms a core challenge in embodied artificial intelligence (embodied AI) \cite{kadian2019we,8954627}.
-Typical tasks involve point \cite{midLevelReps2018,chaplot2020learning,savva2019habitat}, object \cite{midLevelReps2018,mirowski2016learning,zhang2017deep} or area-driven \cite{mezghani2020learning,wu2019bayesian} navigation in synthetic and real environments \cite{xiazamirhe2018gibsonenv,straub2019replica,chang2018matterport3d,mo2018adobeindoornav,savva2017minos}.
-In our work, we focus on semantic object-driven navigation in unknown indoor scenes.
-Since semantic object-driven navigation uses object-class labels alone (not specific instances), agents can directly be deployed to novel environments and duties; suitable for post disaster recovery robots or embodied assistance technology with a wide range of task scenarios.
+\IEEEPARstart{N}{avigation} forms a core challenge in embodied artificial intelligence (embodied AI) \cite{kadian2019we,8954627}.
 Before the embodied AI renaissance, approaches such as active vision \cite{aloimonos1988active} and active visual simultaneous localization and mapping (active VSLAM) \cite{leung2008active} were popular methods for building autonomous agents.
 They combined classical motion planning \cite{kavraki1996probabilistic,lavalle1998rapidly} with non-learned exploration policies such as frontier expansion \cite{yamauchi1997frontier} to direct the agent.
-Active VSLAM and active vision work well in ideal circumstances, but are brittle and lack generalization ability in real world situations.
+Active VSLAM and active vision work well in ideal circumstances, but are brittle and lack generalization ability in real-world situations.

 Deep reinforcement learning (DRL) gained traction in the landmark paper \cite{mnih-atari-2013}, where DRL agents outperformed humans -- all be it in relatively simple arcade games.
 Since then, the scope of DRL has expanded to real-world applications.
-In robotics and navigation, DRL shows promise as an alternative to classical models due to its surprising robustness and ability to generalize to real-world uncertainties. \cite{mirowski2016learning} trained visual navigation agents in a video-game maze, showing that over time, DRL agents can memorize the layout of a maze from vision alone.
+In robotics and navigation, DRL shows promise as an alternative to classical models due to its surprising robustness and ability to generalize to real-world uncertainties. \cite{mirowski2016learning} trained visual navigation agents in a video-game maze, showing that DRL agents can memorize the layout of a maze from vision alone.
 Since then, there has been an explosion of DRL-based visual navigation, fuelled by the abundance of indoor photo-realistic simulators and datasets \cite{xiazamirhe2018gibsonenv,straub2019replica,chang2018matterport3d,mo2018adobeindoornav,savva2017minos}.
 Evidence suggests DRL outperforms traditional methods in such cluttered, realistic indoor environments \cite{savva2019habitat}.